 5. Review and Submit

 Before finishing the submission of your pull request, make sure that you review it yourself.
-Check if the explanation is good enough and take a look at all the changed files to see if something is wrong or missing.
+Check that the explanation is good enough and take a look at all the changed files to see if something is wrong or missing.
 Then go ahead and submit!